Minnesota Refugee Population

 There are many reasons why refugees make their new home here in Minnesota.
 Their motivations are similar to those of other Minnesotan residents – good schools, robust social services, an active arts community, relatively low unemployment, and friendly, welcoming people.
 Refugee communities have thrived in Minnesota in the past, taking advantage of historically high employment and affordable housing.
-While these characteristics have soured with the current economic environment, new refugees continue to come to Minnesota to join family, friends, and well-established refugee communities.
+New refugees continue to come to Minnesota to join family, friends, and well-established refugee communities.

 Did you know?

 - Minneapolis is home to more Somalis than any other city in the U.S.

 - St. Paul has the largest Hmong community in the U.S.